-"I don't think so," Andalin said with rising nervousness.
+"I don't think so," Andalin admitted nervously.
 "I think the ship was piloted by those trying to escape the war and the plague.
-During that period the old Imperial government launched several ships that were meant to serve as 'arcs' for our people and allow them to colonize other worlds."
+During that period the old Imperial government launched several ships that were meant to serve as 'arcs' for our people and allow them to colonise other worlds."

 "But why Earth?"
-Rose asked.
+Rose asked with a frown.
 "People were already here."

-"I'm not sure they had a choice," Andalin said.
+"I'm not sure they had a choice," Andalin told her quickly.
 "I won't know unless I can access the computer and translate the text."

 "Translate?"
 Rose questioned.

-"Our ancient language was largely lost," Andalin admitted.
+"Our ancient language was largely lost," Andalin informed them sadly.
 "I've been trying to reconstruct it for ten years.
 But back to the question of a crash, my study of this area's history there is nothing to suggest a ship crashed here two thousand years ago.
 Romans already occupied the area and would have left some kind of records."

-"So you want to find the ship to retrieve ancient technology," Shireen said.
+"So you want to find the ship to retrieve ancient technology," Shareen clarified.

 "How dangerous?"
 Rose questioned sharply.

-"The levels will not harm your kind yet," Andalin said quickly.
+"The levels will not harm your kind yet," Andalin assured them with a slight smile.
 "But the levels are rising and if it is like the other energy cells that have been recovered it will finish corroding the containment shell in three months.
 We have been trying to locate it for the last three months."

 Major Terfirn Yarn-iyti snorted slightly behind Andalin and she sighed.
 Rose looked over at the Major who shrugged and added, "What she means is that we have been trying to find an access portal for three months.
 We can tell that the ship is in the hill, but we cannot get to it without harming the structure."

-"Which I want to avoid," Andalin said with a stern look.
+"Which I want to avoid," Andalin insisted with a stern look.
 "This is a problem we brought to Earth and we shouldn't destroy their great sites."